 Hypothetical scenario

-Considering a earth-filled dam and its reservoir as an area of interest, it would be possible to identify numerous signals, such as a natural source signal (reactivation of fault zone), induced source signal (related to engineering activities – e.g. increase of vertical stress or decrease of effective stress due to increase of pore pressure by reservoir impoundment), mechanical signals (generated by the operation of equipment), electrical signals (spurious signal induced by thunder) and, in the mining industry, blasting signal (Figure 2).
+Considering a earth-filled dam and its reservoir as an area of interest, it would be possible to identify numerous signals, such as a natural source signal (reactivation of fault zone), induced source signal (related to engineering activities – e.g. increase of vertical stress or decrease of effective stress due to increase of pore pressure by reservoir impoundment), mechanical signals (generated by the operation of equipment), electrical signals (spurious signal induced by thunder) and, in the mining industry, blasting signal.

 In a scenario in which the monitoring program is focused on induced seismicity by the reservoir and on the response of the structure after the reservoir impoundment, some considerations must be made.
 As indicated by Barros et al. (2016), an identification of an induced event must be confirmed after positive response to some questions: